ppps2019/ppps2019.github.io/_info_articles/exhibitors.md

 Each booth will include a 7' (2.1 m) high draped back wall and 3' (0.9 m) high draped side rails, one 6' (1.8 m) draped table, two contour chairs, and one wastebasket, and a 7" x 44" (0.2 x 1.1 m) single line, company identification sign.
 Please see the [Exhibitor and Sponsorship Prospectus](/assets/exhibitor_prospectus.pdf) for more information about how you can be part of PPPS 2019.
 If you have any questions, please contact Richard Ness at [rness1@ieee.org](mailto:rness1@ieee.org).

+When you are ready to reserve a booth and _plan to make the booth registration deposit by credit card or wire transfer,_ please use the link below to access the conference registration system.

+**Online Exhibitor Registration Coming Soon!**

+On the first page of this registration system, please enter the name and e-mail fields and then select “Exhibitor” for membership status.
+Continue through the next few pages with personal/contact information, IEEE policy acceptance, and registration questions.
+On the next page, you will have an option to purchase a conference banquet ticket for $25/person.
+Please be aware that the conference banquet will be on Thursday, June 27, 2019 which is after the exhibitor exhibition will close (on Wednesday, June 26).
+On the following page, please add the information for the second individual who will utilize the second complementary conference registration.
+Payment is then done on the next page to complete the registration.

+If you plan to reserve a booth and _intend to make the booth registration deposit payment by check,_ please fill out the form on the last page of the [exhibitor prospectus](/assets/exhibitor_prospectus.pdf) and forward that with the check to the address at the bottom of the form.
+Once again, please be aware that booth selection is done on a first come, first served basis determined by receipt of the registration information and the booth deposit payment.